The Other Semi-Final

 - They don’t know that there were 40 ambulances unused outside because the tragedy was being treated as crowd disturbance rather than as overcrowding.

-- They don’t know that the agreed major incident plan was not put into operation.
+- They don’t know that the agreed Major Incident plan was not put into operation.

 - They don’t know that the police officer in charge, David Duckenfield, was inexperienced in handling games like that.